 The sensation chronic compartment syndrome causes generally resolves after cessation of activity but, in some cases, may persist and become severe.
 If you’re struggling with these symptoms and are ready to find relief with the best ankle and foot doctor San Antonio has to offer, schedule your appointment with Dr. Davis at South Texas Podiatry today.

 Symptoms of chronic exertional compartment syndrome generally include the following:

 Symptoms of exertional compartment syndrome listed above often follow this pattern:

-Exercise induced compartment syndrome may mimic the symptoms of shin splints.
-There is relationship between the two because shin splints often result from the same type of overuse or problematic biomechanics.
+If you're experiencing symptoms of unusual pain, weakness, numbness or swelling in the ankle, it’s time to see an ankle specialist like Dr. Davis for a diagnosis.
+Do not try to exercise through the pain, as that may lead to permanent nerve or muscle damage.
+Exercise-induced compartment syndrome may mimic the symptoms of shin splints.
+There is a relationship between the two because shin splints often result from the same type of overuse or problematic biomechanics.

 Diagnosis of chronic exertional compartment syndrome can often be accomplished without imaging especially by a podiatrist well-versed in biomechanics.
 An MRI may be ordered to examine the shape and structure of muscles and rule out stress fracture.
 Compartment pressure testing is often utilized in acute compartment syndrome but may be considered in chronic exercise induced compartment syndrome.
 It involves insertion of a needle into the compartment attached to a machine which measure compartmental pressure.